Your social media profiles give friends, acquaintances and creepy internet strangers an idea of who you are.

 A large quantity of strong, relevant links—with a few okay and neutral links here and there—is a great indicator that you’re doing well online.

-In Monitor Backlinks, this number can be found beneath your domain name:
+In Monitor Backlinks, this number can be found at the top of your backlink profile.

 Now, don’t be tempted into thinking that the higher this number is, the better the quality of your backlink profile.

-Although this can give an overall estimate of how your backlink profile is faring, a very high volume of links could also include an abundance of bad links from spammy websites or even a flurry of harmful links linked to a negative SEO attack.
+Although this can give an overall estimate of how your backlink profile is faring, a very high volume of links could also include an abundance of bad links from spammy websites or even a flurry of harmful links from a negative SEO attack.

 For that reason, don’t use the total number of backlinks as your only measure of a “good” backlink profile.
 It’s just a starting place.